Executive functioning and life-skills coaching

-At Heights Psychology Collective, our coaches support clients, including students and adults, who struggle with organization in their school, work, and/or personal lives.
+At Heights Psychology Collective, our coaches support clients who struggle with organization in their school, work, and/or personal lives.
 Our coaches help their clients understand their particular executive functioning profile and provide targeted interventions.
 Coaches can also help clients remain accountable to complete specific tasks or work and offer support along the way.
 The coaches collaborate closely with Gauri Pradhan, PsyD and Laura Gordon, PsyD and attend a weekly supervision group to discuss cases and ensure best practices of EF and ADHD coaching.

 If you are interested, please reach out to coaching@heightspsychologycollective.com.
 We are happy to schedule a complimentary, twenty-minute phone consultation followed by an intake session that will help us match you with a coach.
 Clients generally meet with their coach once a week, but we will determine a treatment plan to best fit your needs.

-Our coaching team: Lori Schwartz, BA, Priya Patel, MA, Oormi Sivapatham, BA, and Ivy Long, BA
+Our coaching team: Lori Schwartz, BA, Priya Patel, MA, Oormi Sivapatham, BA, Ivy Long, BA, Julia Saunders, BA,

 Lori Schwartz

-Lori also offers academic tutoring and creative or executive functioning coaching to all types of professionals.
-As a coach, she provides adjunctive support to therapy by assisting with executive functioning skills such as organization, processing, time management, scheduling, and reasoning.
-She particularly enjoys helping clients with their writing, whether that be papers for school, work material, or creative projects!
+As an Executive Functioning Coach here at Heights Psychology Collective, I provide adjunctive support to therapy by assisting with skills such as organization, processing, time management, scheduling, and reasoning.
+I’m a Certified Professional Life Coach and I also particularly enjoy helping clients with their own writing, whether for work, school, or fun!

-Lori assists in emotional regulation during strenuous tasks and provides a solution-focused model to help clients achieve their goals.
-Her strengths-based approach allows her to break down goals into small, manageable tasks.
-She has experience working with professionals who have trouble with ADHD, Depression, Anxiety and Trauma.
+I assist in emotional regulation during strenuous tasks and provide a solution-focused model to help clients achieve their goals.
+My strengths-based approach allows me to collaboratively break down goals into small, manageable tasks.
+I work with students and professionals who experience Depression, Anxiety and Trauma and also individuals who have ADHD and/or are Autistic.

 Oormi Sivapatham

-Oormi Sivapatham is currently pursuing her PsyD in School-Clinical Psychology at Robert Wesleyan University and hopes to work with children who have learning disabilities after graduating.
-She received her BS from Saint Francis College, where she was a student athlete in the honors program and majored in Psychology with a minor in Biology.
+I am currently pursuing my PsyD in School-Clinical Psychology at Robert Wesleyan University and I hope to work with children who have learning disabilities after graduating.
+I received my BS from Saint Francis College, where I was a student athlete in the honors program and majored in Psychology with a minor in Biology.

-Oormi is also an executive functioning coach at HPC and helps children and adolescents to strengthen their executive functioning skills, including time management, task initiation, organization, and more.
-Oormi’s long standing passion for working with children started in her teen years, when she was a soccer coach, tutor, and babysitter!
-She strives to create a comfortable environment for her clients to collaborate on a plan in order to achieve their goals.
+I’m also an executive functioning coach at HPC and help children and adolescents to strengthen their executive functioning skills, including time management, task initiation, organization, and more.
+My long standing passion for working with children started in my teen years, when I was a soccer coach, tutor, and babysitter!
+I strive to create a comfortable environment for my clients to collaborate on a plan in order to achieve their goals.

 Priya Patel

-Priya Patel holds her Masters in Psychology from The New School For Social Research.
-She plans to get her doctorate in Clinical Psychology and to specialize in working with children and families.
+I hold my Masters in Psychology from The New School For Social Research.
+I plan to get my doctorate in Clinical Psychology and to specialize in working with children and families.

-She currently serves as HPC’s executive functioning program administrative assistant and also works with children, adolescents, and adults as an executive functioning coach.
-In this role, Priya helps her clients manage executive functioning skills such as organization, time management, planning, and more.
+I currently serve as HPC’s executive functioning program administrative assistant and also work with children, adolescents, and adults as an executive functioning coach.
+In this role, I help my clients manage executive functioning skills such as organization, time management, planning, and more.

-Priya collaborates with clients to create a model that works for them when it comes to achieving their goals, whether those goals are school or skill focused (e.g. taking the subway independently).
-Her work includes helping clients navigate the subway, complete personal tasks such as grocery shopping or going to the pharmacy, and supporting phone and computer digital organization.
-Priya has expertise in motivational interviewing and incorporates it in her sessions as needed.
-She has a particular passion for working with individuals with ASD.
+I collaborate with clients to create a model that works for them when it comes to achieving their goals, whether those goals are school or skill focused (e.g. taking the subway independently).
+My work includes helping clients navigate the subway, complete personal tasks such as grocery shopping or going to the pharmacy, and supporting phone and computer digital organization.
+I have expertise in motivational interviewing and incorporate it in my sessions as needed.
+I have a particular passion for working with individuals with ASD.

 Ivy Long

-Ivy Long graduated from John Jay College of Criminal Justice where she majored in human services and community justice.
-She is currently pursuing a Masters in Social Work at Hunter College with a focus on clinical practice with individuals, families and groups.
-Ivy has experience working with adults and teenagers with ADHD, autism, learning disabilities, anxiety, and depression.
+I graduated from John Jay College of Criminal Justice where I majored in human services and community justice.
+I am currently pursuing a Masters in Social Work at Hunter College with a focus on clinical practice with individuals, families and groups.
+I have experience working with adults and teenagers with ADHD, autism, learning disabilities, anxiety, and depression.

-Ivy’s educational background in social justice informs her approach to coaching.
-In addition to understanding the unique circumstances of each individual client, she utilizes the systems theory to acknowledge environmental factors that may impact the client.
-Through a strengths based perspective, Ivy works collaboratively with her clients and tailors her EF coaching sessions to their particular needs.
+My educational background in social justice informs my approach to coaching.
+In addition to understanding the unique circumstances of each individual client, I utilize the systems theory to acknowledge environmental factors that may impact the client.
+Through a strengths based perspective, I work collaboratively with my clients and tailor my EF coaching sessions to their particular needs.